Sooty albatross: Feeding

 The sooty albatross feeds almost exclusively by surface-seizing, a method that requires little to no submersion.
 Their diet consists of cephalopods (mainly squid), fish, other seabirds, crustaceans, and carrion.
 They are not known to deep dive, but instead scavenge at the surface of the ocean for already-deceased and floating prey, especially squid.
 Although cephalopods consistently make up the bulk of their diet, the proportion of each constituent varies with location of feeding, relative abundance of prey, and time of year.

 Reproduction

 The sooty albatross is a biennial breeder, meaning they breed every other year, with the exception of a mating pair unsuccessfully rearing a chick, in which case they will try again the following year.
-This is because the mating reason spans from June of one year to May of the next and, unlike other albatrosses, they do not participate in replacement laying.
+This is because the mating season spans from June of one year to May of the next and, unlike other albatrosses, they do not participate in replacement laying.